TijmenUU/ConsoleUtilties/README.md

 - `src/example.cpp` contains example usages of all the included header files
 - `src/window.hpp` contains tools to get information about the active window: how many characters can fit on the screen

-All header files are independent, but are more interesting when combined.
+All header/source file couples are independent, but are more interesting when combined.
 Unfortunately they all need to include `Windows.h` as well, exposing a lot of Windows API cruft to the global namespace.

 Do checkout the included Visual Studio 2019 project to build the example showcase.